r0oth3x49/ghauri/README.md

 Detection:
   These options can be used to customize the detection phase

-  --level             Level of tests to perform (1-3, default 1)
+  --level LEVEL       Level of tests to perform (1-3, default 1) --code CODE         HTTP code to match when query is evaluated to True --string            String to match when query is evaluated to True --not-string        String to match when query is evaluated to False --text-only         Compare pages based only on the textual content

 Techniques:
   These options can be used to tweak testing of specific SQL injection techniques

-  --technique TECH    SQL injection techniques to use (default "BTE") --time-sec TIMESEC  Seconds to delay the DBMS response (default 5)
+  --technique TECH    SQL injection techniques to use (default "BEST") --time-sec TIMESEC  Seconds to delay the DBMS response (default 5)

 Enumeration: